 Sometimes it can seem daunting to learn something new, so let’s take it one step at a time, and knit a simple scarf together.
-Be sure to click the links for detailed tutorials illustrating each technique.
+Be sure to click the links for detailed tutorials illustrating each individual technique.

 You will place your markers by slipping them over the needles.
 Markers go on your needles BETWEEN the stitches.
 You never knit into them, simply slide them from your left-hand (LH) needle to your right-hand (RH) needle as you come to them.
-For more information on purling (which you will need to accomplish your ribbing), see this tutorial.
+For more information on markers and how they work check out our marker tutorial here.